Infusion: Shaping Model Behavior by Editing Training Data via Influence Functions: Introduction

 We introduce \textsc{Infusion}, a framework that leverages recent advances in scalable influence function estimation \citep{bae2022if, grosse2023studying} to (i) identify which training documents most affect a target behavior, (ii) compute gradient-based document perturbations that maximize adversarial objectives through their induced parameter changes, and (iii) validate predictions by retraining on the modified corpus. \textsc{Infusion}, shown in Figure \ref{fig:influence_figure1}, uses the extended influence function formulation for document-level perturbations and attacks from \citep{koh2017understanding}.
 Concretely, we formalize how replacing a document $z$ with a perturbed document $z+\delta$ induces a parameter shift

 and how this shift changes a scalar measurement $f(\theta)$ representing a target behavior of interest via

 \textbf{Our key contributions are listed as follows:}

 \begin{itemize} \item \textbf{We introduce \textsc{Infusion}}, a framework that uses influence functions to identify which training documents most affect a target model's behavior and computes gradient-based perturbations that maximize an adversarial objective.
-We validate our framework on CIFAR-10, with all 2000 experiments successfully increasing the probability of the target behavior, and show that infused datasets can transfer attacks across architectures in both directions (ResNet $\leftrightarrow$ CNN). \item \textbf{Infusion extends to pretrained language models in preliminary experiments.} We conduct initial experiments on language models by pretraining GPT-Neo on TinyStories, attempting to infuse a bias for one animal word over another.
-Despite less faithful influence estimates at larger scales, a smaller relative poisoning budget, and a discrete optimization setting, \textsc{Infusion} produces likelihood shifts and token-level prediction flips.
+We validate our framework on CIFAR-10, with all 2000 experiments successfully increasing the probability of the target behavior, and show that infused datasets can transfer attacks across architectures in both directions (ResNet $\leftrightarrow$ CNN). \item \textbf{We extend \textsc{Infusion} to pretrained language models in preliminary experiments.} We conduct initial experiments on language models by pretraining GPT-Neo on TinyStories, attempting to infuse a bias for one animal word over another.
+These experiments suffered from weaker influence estimates, smaller relative poisoning budgets, and a discrete optimization setting.
+We do find evidence that \textsc{Infusion} can increase the probably of target outputs, however it is rarely enough to change model behavior.
 On more structured Caesar Cipher encryption tasks, we find \textsc{Infusion} is most successful at amplifying latent model behavior. \item \textbf{Training data is a more critical attack surface than previously appreciated.} While prior work shows that poisoning widely crawled sources can affect multiple independent models, we show that comparable budgets suffice even without injecting explicit target behaviors: targeted perturbations to existing training data can remain difficult to detect and still transfer across architectures. \end{itemize}

 Beyond expanding the space of possible attacks, \textsc{Infusion} has practical implications.
 Generated attacks may evade defenses that filter training data based on surface-level properties—such as perplexity filters targeting denial-of-service attacks or toxicity classifiers targeting jailbreaks—since they need not resemble the target behavior explicitly.
 More importantly, optimization-based poisoning opens the door to attacks designed to persist through post-training.
 In principle, influence functions can be extended to model the full training pipeline \citep{source}, allowing an adversary to compute which perturbations will survive fine-tuning and alignment.
 We leave this as an important direction for future work.